Great content and communication throughout. Will be working with Megan again and have shared her details with my team.

-Email Marketing: Copywriting Questions To Answer When Selling
+Email Marketing: Questions to Answer When Selling

 When social media and messaging apps became part of our daily communication, many of us — myself included, thought emails would slowly slip away into history.

 Seems we were wrong.

 If reports and statistics are anything to go by, then a snapshot of how much we still use email shows it isn’t (about to become) obsolete.
 A study involving 1,245 US-based respondents interviewed by adestra in 2017 suggests that 83.8% of adults use their mobile phones to check their personal emails.